USS Colorado (ACR-7): World War I

 After Submarine ran aground in Humboldt Bay, California, on 14 December 1916. sailed for Eureka, to assist in salvaging the boat on 5 January 1917.
 While she attempted to float the submarine on 13 January, the cruiser stranded in the first line of breakers at Samoa Beach, off Eureka.
 Her crewmen reached shore safely.
 Pueblo made for the area and stood by Milwaukee on 24 January, but attempts to salvage the stricken cruiser proved unsuccessful.
 Milwaukee was decommissioned on 6 March 1917, and a storm in November 1918, broke the ship in two.

 Pueblo returned to full commission upon the entry of the United States into World War I, and as flagship of the Scouting Force patrolled the South Atlantic, protecting shipping, paying diplomatic calls to South American ports, and preventing the sailing of German and Austrian ships interned at Bahia, Brazil.

 Pueblo returned to Norfolk, Virginia on 18 January 1918, and from 5 February – 16 October, made seven voyages to escort convoys carrying men and supplies to England.
 After carrying the Brazilian ambassador to the United States to Rio de Janeiro, she returned to transatlantic duty, making six voyages between Hoboken and Brest, France, to bring home veterans of the American Expeditionary Force.

 Post war

 Pueblo arrived at Philadelphia, on 8 August 1919, and was placed in reduced commission until decommissioned on 22 September.
 She was redesignated CA-7 in 1920.
 In commission for the last time from 2 April 1921 – 28 September 1927, she served as receiving ship in the 3rd Naval District.
-She was scrapped on 2 October 1930.
+She was scrapped on 2 October 1930, in accordance with the London Naval Treaty for the reduction of naval armaments.